OpenEnergyPlatform/academy/docs/courses/03_download.md

 - wants to find and view data on the OEP
 - wants to find and download data on the OEP
+- wants to find out which data belongs to which scenarios

 :oep-icon-info: **After reading the sections of this training course you will**